powsybl/powsybl-core/docs/grid_features/working_with_subnetworks.md

 The IIDM format supports subnetworks (starting from version 1.11).
 So if you import an XIIDM (XML), a JIIDM (JSON) or a BIIDM (binary) file, it could contain subnetworks.
 In this case, your resulting network will also have subnetworks.

-You could also get a network containing subnetworks if you import a multi-country CGMES archive.
+You could also get a network containing subnetworks if you import a multi-country CGMES archive or directory.
 The content for each country will be stored as a subnetwork.

 ## Creating a subnetwork via the API